 Possible Reasons for Inaccurate IR Thermometer Readings

 I do considerable amount of work in the the lab and have at times ran into equipment gremlins.
-In most cases, there is a simple non-mystical explanation for why test equipment fails to deliver accurate measurement.
+In most cases, there is a simple non-mystical explanation for why test equipment fails.
 In the case of an IR thermometer this can include:

 - The instrument is within the actual variance of its stated accuracy